jbryer/mldash/README.md

 -   [abalone](inst/datasets/abalone.dcf) - Predicting the age of abalone
     from physical measurements.
+-   [adult](inst/datasets/adult.dcf) - Prediction task is to determine
+    whether a person makes over 50K a year.
 -   [ames](inst/datasets/ames.dcf) - Ames Housing Data.
 -   [titanic](inst/datasets/titanic.dcf) - The original Titanic dataset,
     describing the survival status of individual passengers on the